evergreen-innovations/dlc-documentation/docs/_documentation/01_intro.md

 4. Performs extreme response analysis on the results of tank testing or numerical modeling to quantify extreme characteristics.

-This documentation section does not cover the theory behind the scenes, please see [Theory](/theory/) for details on implementations and references.
+This documentation section does not cover the theory behind the scenes, please see the [theory docs](/theory/) for details on implementations and references.